COMP1100-PAL/comp1100-pal.github.io/_posts/2017-05-24-basic-recursion.md

 9. Write a function that returns n many elements from the end of a list (Hint: use the length function)

+10. Write a funciton that returns the 2nd last element of a list

+11. Write a function that returns a reversed list

+12. Write a funciton that determines whether a list is a palindrome

+13. Eliminate consecutive duplicates of list elements.
+If a list contains repeated elements they should be replaced with a single copy of the element.
+The order of the elements should not be changed.

 ```haskell

 ```